Claude Code in Production -- the Claude Code book by Jeff Yaw (Yaw Labs), PDF + EPUB

 • Free updates as the surface area moves - new chapters, updated model references, revisions to the discipline as the field shifts.

-• Auto-invite to the private YawLabs/claude-code-in-production-companion repo - rule files, skill templates, hook scripts, annotated settings.json examples, and worked solutions for every chapter's Try-this section.
+• The public YawLabs/claude-code-in-production-companion repo - rule files, skill templates, hook scripts, annotated settings.json examples, and worked solutions for every chapter's Try-this section.
+Just clone it.

 Claude Code in Production is Volume II of the Yaw Labs Production Series - the operator's perspective on running an agent.
 Volume I, MCP in Production, is the protocol-and-server perspective on the tools your agent calls.
 Volume III, Semantic Search in Production, is the substrate the agent reaches into when it needs to find something.
 Volume IV, A2A in Production, is what happens when one agent becomes a fleet.

-Will this be obsolete when Claude 5 ships?
+Will this Claude Code book be obsolete when Claude 5 ships?

 No. The discipline -- rule layering, hook-as-policy, scope, capacity arithmetic, the seven hazards -- ports across model generations.
 Specific model and effort references (Opus 4.7, xhigh as the coding default) are pinned to the writing date and called out as such; when the recommended tier moves, the chapter gets a revision and you get the update.